haroldlinke/VEGAS-ImportCTAProject/README.md

 This project provides a custom command extension for VEGAS Pro that allows the import of CartoonAnimator projects.

 # Installation:
-Download the zip archive Vegas-CTAImport.zip from the last release in this github repository.
+- Download the zip archive Vegas-CTAImport.zip from the last release in this github repository.

-Unzip the content into the folder Documents\Vegas Application Extensions.
+- Unzip the content into the folder Documents\Vegas Application Extensions.

-After restart of VEGAS Pro you can activate the extension by selecting the option "view->extensions->IMport CTA projects"

-A dockable window will open.
+- After restart of VEGAS Pro you can activate the extension by selecting the option "view->extensions->Import CTA projects" a dockable window will open.
 You can dock this window in the VEGAS Pro UI where you want or keep it floating.

 # Usage
 The extension provides one Button: "Import CTA Project".